Skip to main content

 Palace and park Charlottenburg © visitBerlin, Foto: Wolfgang Scholvien

-Against the backdrop of Charlottenburg Palace, it is a wonderful place to walk - even if you would like to stop here and there and stroll a bit with the other visitors.
-The almost four-kilometre-long paths through the palace park lead past the mausoleum, the rococo pavilion or the tea house.
-A truly royal running route!
+The backdrop of Charlottenburg Palace is a wonderful place to run - even if you want to stop here and there and take a stroll with the other visitors.
+The almost four kilometre long paths through the palace park lead past the mausoleum, the rococo pavilion and the teahouse.

-Tip 11: The long distance running route: around Müggelsee lake
+Tip 11: The long route: Do a lap around Müggelsee

 Lake Müggelsee in Berlin